Name: Spanish Peaks

 Not enough?
 Spanish Peaks is out of the proven producer In The Mood (by Hawk Wing) all the mares foals have raced, four are winners including the 2017 Group 2 Auckland Racing Club Royal Stakes in She Brings Joy (by Sebring) along with Spanish Peaks full-brother the Hong Kong based Aerohappiness a winner of four races and the recently retired half-brother Gayson (by Savabeel).

-Spanish Peaks was offered for sale as a yearling in 2018 and was knocked down to Paul Moroney Bloodstock they gave NZ$230,000 for the youngster from Book One of the New Zealand Bloodstock Sale.
+Spanish Peaks was offered for sale as a yearling in 2018 when knocked down to Paul Moroney Bloodstock and they gave NZ$230,000 for the youngster from Book One of the New Zealand Bloodstock Sale.
 The gelding has won a maiden plate over 1335 m. at Geelong.

 If Spanish Peaks does earn any prizemoney while the shares are on sale that prizemoney will be held in a separate account by Dave Thompson from Thompson Thoroughbreds Australia in-turn he will supply all investors with a profit / loss statement once the horse racing syndicate has been formed.